 Once you find the right apparel manufacturer for your brand, open and concise communication is required to translate your ideas into wearable garments.
 So what is the best way to share your vision?

-It will come as no surprise that sending rough sketches on a napkin to a manufacturer just won’t do the trick.
+It will come as no surprise that sending rough sketches to a manufacturer just won’t do the trick.
 If you already have some experience in the clothing industry or have done some basic research, you will probably have heard of a ‘Tech Pack’ by now.
 If not, take a look at how this tool can benefit your fashion business.
 A tech pack is a link between your ideas, design and final product.
 Think of it as a guidebook of your brand for garment manufacturers.

 In this article, we will demystify tech packs and make sure you have the right knowledge and confidence to address this important stage of launching a clothing brand.
 A standardised way of communication between you and your clothing manufacturer is key to ensure efficient and qualitative garment production.
 The good news is that once you polish these technical specifications, the final result will not disappoint.